PHOENIX-MEDIA/magento2-cloud-build/README.md

 # PHOENIX MEDIA Magento2 Cloud Build

 ## Purpose
 Dockerfile, configurations and scripts to build Magento2 Docker images.
+The scripts in this repository allow to execute the steps described in the [Running Magento2 in Kubernetes Part 2 article on Medium](https://medium.com/swlh/running-magento2-in-kubernetes-part-2-building-the-docker-image-8516c0ed7d48).

 ## Installation
 The binary installs the files in the dist folder to the appropriate location within the composer installation.